TheBlueOwls/challenge-azure-data-engineer-take-home/README.md

 You are a data engineer joining a retail analytics team at Blue Owls Solutions.
 A partner company has exposed their e-commerce data through a set of internal APIs.
 Your job is to build a data pipeline that ingests this data, transforms it through a medallion architecture, and produces a star schema for analytics.

 The underlying data is based on the Olist Brazilian E-Commerce dataset and is served through our data API.
 The API is intentionally imperfect — it simulates real-world conditions including intermittent failures, authentication challenges, and occasional data quality issues.

+We are not looking for perfection.
+We are looking for someone who builds resilient systems, thinks clearly about data, and can articulate their decisions.
+A pipeline that handles failures gracefully and is clearly reasoned is worth more to us than one that is technically complete but brittle or opaque.

 ---